mehulagg/gitlab/doc/administration/auth/ldap/index.md

 can expect from group sync.

 Group member access are downgraded from a higher level if their LDAP group membership changes.
-For example, if a user has Owner rights in a group and the next group sync reveals they should only have Developer privileges, their access is adjusted accordingly.
+For example, if a user the Owner role in a group and the next group sync reveals they should only have the Developer role, their access is adjusted accordingly.
 The only exception is if the user is the last owner in a group.
 Groups need at least one owner to fulfill administrative duties.